Did you know that the surface of your lungs renews itself completely every eight days? It’s all thanks to your body’s amazing ability to regenerate…

 Able to stretch to hold over half a litre of fluid, the muscle fibres in the bladder can weaken as we age, which, in conjunction with weakened pelvic floor muscles, may cause urinary incontinence or an over-active bladder.

-Skin cells live for about two weeks before they replaced with new ones.
+Skin cells live for about two weeks before they are replaced with new ones.
 This rapid turnover occurs because skin is exposed to injury as well as pollution.
 Despite this constant renewal, we still get wrinkles as we get older.
 That’s because the skin loses collagen - and elasticity - with age.

 A lack of essential nutrients, including fatty acids can quickly cause problems such as dryness, spots and dullness, to name a few.
 To prevent them, up your intake of omega 3 fatty acids, plus evening primrose and borage oils, which are high in GLA to help prevent dryness.
 Vitamin E is essential for protecting against free radical damage, and vitamin C helps boost collagen production.